Murder of Holly Piirainen: The man in the pickup truck

-A website created by a team of now-retired police investigators who worked on the case for years said an unidentified man in a brown pickup truck likely abducted and murdered the 10-year-old Grafton girl.
+A website created by a team of now-retired police investigators who worked on the case for years said an unidentified man in a brown pickup truck likely abducted and murdered Holly.
 On their website, they claim the man was driving down a neighboring street approximately 200 yard from where Holly was standing and then slowed to a crawl to leer at two teenage girl cousins checking their mailbox.
 The girls retreated telling police later that they feared the man would jump out of the truck and grab one of them.
 When they returned a second time to the mailbox they saw the man once again after he turned around.

 A woman who identified herself as the then-15-year-old girl debunked portions of the retired investigator's story.
 She said she was the only one who was at the mailbox that day.
 Also, she claimed that though she was creeped out by the man in the truck, she was not afraid of being apprehended.

 The website said the man in the pickup truck likely turned around at the end of South Shore Drive, where Piirainen was standing.
 After the second encounter with the teen girls, one returned to her house and noticed the truck a third time, now accelerating past and not looking for the teens.
 The retired investigators believe that, given the area's rural nature and low crime rate, the man in the pickup truck abducted and murdered Holly.

 Richard Price, an investigative reporter interviewed by The Worcester Telegram, discovered that one man, who lived in the area and owned a similar looking pickup truck, has a lengthy criminal history, though none involving a child.
 The reporter said he interviewed the subject’s ex-wife, claiming that her former husband had a sex addiction and often behaved compulsively, as also revealed on a podcast.
 However, she did not believe he would chase girls as young as 10.

 The podcast reporter also revealed that a police report and interviewed sources show that the man, driving a brown pickup, was pulled over hours after the abduction by a Sturbridge police officer near the scene of the disappearance.
 The man’s driver's license was suspended, but police erroneously believed it was current and they sent him on his way.

 In an interview on the podcast, a Piirainen family member said that an investigator told them the subject correctly identified a detail about Holly’s T-shirt on the day of the abduction, a detail different from what the public knew.